 Source: CAATE website

-The MSAT degree is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-MSAT is a two-year program.
-Completion of the program requires a minimum of six semesters (includes summer).
+The MSAT degree is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and is a two-year program.
+Completion of the program requires a minimum of six semesters (including two 11-week summer sessions).
 The program incorporates didactic (classroom), laboratory, and clinical education components structured around the 5th edition of the Athletic Training Educational Competencies published by the National Athletic Trainers’ Association Education Council (NATA-EC) and the Role Delineation Study conducted and published by the Board of Certification (BOC).
-Completion of the MSAT prepares students for success on the Texas Advisory Board of Athletic Trainers’ (TABAT) State Licensure Exam and the BOC Certification Exam.
+Completion of the MSAT prepares students for success on the Texas Department of Licensing and Registration (TDLR) exam for Athletic Trainers and the BOC Certification Exam.

 The MSAT program accepts application materials in two rounds, a first round and a second round.
 International students are encouraged to apply by the first round deadline, although any student who has their materials ready by the first deadline may apply.